patrickjohncollins/patrickjohncollins.github.io/en/introducing-concordance.md

 How do accords enter into the cracks of the economy?
 And gradually take over?

-Stick this somewhere: Concordance does not challenge the primacy of the state, for there is no mention of violence, the threat of violence, or an attempt to gain a monopoly on violence.
-Also there is no mention of governors, presidents, or other power-brokers.
-There is also no mention of elections, either of representatives or policy.
-Nor money or any unit of exchange.
-Concordance also does not challenge the primacy of religion.
-No mention is made of the supernatural or the spiritual.

 The need for uniform global adoption